alphacep/vosk-flutter/README.md

 ### Configurations
-Add this pro guard rules in ...android/app/proguard-rules.pro If file not exist, create it.
+Add this pro guard rules in ...android/app/proguard-rules.pro If the file does not exist create it.
 ```properties
 -keep class com.sun.jna.* { *; }
 -keepclassmembers class * extends com.sun.jna.* { public *; }